Clementine951/ALGOSUP_2022_Project_3_D/README.md

 - [ ] Generate triangle wave
 - [ ] Generate sawtooth wave
 - [ ] End of the first part + meeting with Robert Pickering
+- [ ] Creation of the Fonctionnal specification
+- [ ] Creation of the Software architecture design choices
+- [ ] Creation of the Technical specification

 ### Week 3 - 01/17/2022